Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk.md

 # Terminology

+In every dimension (i.e. in the overworld, nether and end) there are chunks.

-A *chunk* is a region in 3-dimensional space.
-It is 16 units long along the x and z axis, and infinitely long along the y axis.
+In every of these dimensions, a *chunk* is a region in 3d space.
+The space region is 16 units long along the x and z axis, and infinitely long along the y axis.
 The four edges of a chunk have integer x and z coordinates which are divisible by 16.

 The x and z coordinates of the edge with the least coordinates, are called the *block coordinates* of the chunk.